lyuchenyang/Macaw-LLM/README.md

 <!-- ![Figure Description or Alt Text](alignment.png) -->

 In recent years, the field of language modeling has witnessed remarkable advancements.
 However, the integration of multiple modalities, such as images, videos, audios, and text, has remained a challenging task.
-M2LM is a model of its kind, bringing together state-of-the-art models for processing visual, auditory, and textual information, namely CLIP, Whisper, and LLaMA.
+Macaw-LLM is a model of its kind, bringing together state-of-the-art models for processing visual, auditory, and textual information, namely CLIP, Whisper, and LLaMA.

 ## Key Features 🔑